Married At First Sight UK finale finally confirmed by E4 after airing the WRONG episode

 When is the E4 finale on?

-Meanwhile, E4 recently confirmed that the episode will air at 9pm tonight (October 1).
+Meanwhile, E4 this morning confirmed that the episode will air at 9pm tonight (October 1).

 MAFS Afters will then screen at 10pm on E4.